Rate-Limited Quantum-to-Classical Optimal Transport in Finite and Continuous-Variable Quantum Systems: Finite Dimensional Quantum Systems

 \subsubsection{Intersection of the Constraints}

 In this section, we show that the previous bounds on the expected codebook realizations have an intersection with nonzero probability. i.e., there exists a codebook realization that can realize all events together.
-The following four cases are the required events in achievability proof which were proved to hold for the expected codebook realizations.
-Here we show that the union of the opposite of these events happens with a probability strictly less than one.
-This ensures there exists at least one codebook realization that satisfies all the constraints.
-Note that $\delta $ and $\epsilon$ are the parameters of the typical set and the probability of the non-typical set respectively.
+The following four cases are the required events in the achievability proof which were proved to hold for the expected codebook realizations.
+Here by applying the union bound, we ensure that there exists at least one codebook realization that satisfies all the constraints.